This Polyglot Singer Has Redefined What It Means To Be Multicultural

 4. GOING FROM PASSIVE TO ACTIVE

-Erika grew up speaking Italian, even though her parents spoke Spanish to each other.
+Erika grew up mostly speaking Italian, even though her parents spoke Spanish to each other.
 Being exposed to both in equal measure, she would have become bilingual like her parents, if not for the intervention of a primary school teacher:

 “She told my parents, ‘No, please don’t speak Spanish to the girl, she’ll get the grammar mixed up’ or something along those lines, so in the end they started talking to me in Italian and continue to do so right up to this day!
 I had purely passive knowledge of Spanish since I didn’t know anyone else in Sicily to practice with.”

 She had no idea how well she actually understood Spanish until her first visit to Argentina at the age of ten.
 Much to her surprise, she realized that she could understand almost everything people said.
-She took this lesson to heart in 2009, when she began working in a French restaurant in Berlin.
+She took this lesson to heart in 2009, when she began working in a French restaurant in the famously multicultural Berlin.
 Many years after ignoring her French lessons in school (“I don’t know why, but I was somehow allergic to French.”), Erika found herself surrounded by French speakers on a daily basis.
 Just like she did with Spanish as a kid, she listened and absorbed:

 “Basically you need to listen very carefully and be able to imitate, exactly as you do with music.
 The better you can reproduce what you hear, the easier it will be.”